storefront-x/storefront-x/docs/essentials/extending.md

 ```

 ::: info
-As we can see, the original file exports a function which takes one parameter (data) and returns a mapped object.
+As we can see, the original file exports a function which takes one parameter (data to be mapped) and returns a mapped object.
 :::

-We want to add to that key/value pairs with our module-b.
+We want to add to that key/value pairs new property with our `module-b`.
 So, we create the same concept (folder structure) and the same file (with `.ext.ts` suffix) in a new module.

 ```ts
 // module-b/mappers/ToProduct.ext.ts